The Little Pest

 On May 14, 2019, Hockey Canada announced that Hunter would be the Head Coach for Canada’s National Junior Team at the 2020 IIHF World Junior Championship.
 Hunter coached the team to a come-from-behind gold medal win over Russia.

-Dale Hunter was known as the little pest while in the NHL, a reputation he carried into the OHL.
+Dale Hunter was known as the little pest in the NHL, and he carried a reputation into the OHL.
 In September 2005, Hunter received a four-game suspension from the OHL after failing to prevent one of his players from leaving the bench to initiate a fight during an exhibition game.
 On January 20, 2006, Hunter was again suspended for two games and a $5,000 fine for off-ice abuse of officials.
-That same year, Hunter was once again fined $5,000 for criticizing officials after his London Knights were swept in the playoffs.
+That same year, Hunter was again fined $5,000 for criticizing officials after his London Knights were swept in the playoffs.
 In September 2006, Hunter was suspended for failing to prevent one of his players from leaving the bench to engage in a fight during a game.

 Love him or hate him, Dale” The Little Pest” Hunter made an impact everywhere he went, and with him, he brought success.